cloudnative-pg/cloudnative-pg/docs/src/storage.md

   distributed with PostgreSQL

 !!!
 Important
     You must measure both the storage and database performance before putting the database into production.
 These results are extremely valuable not just in the planning phase (for example, capacity planning).
-    They are also valuable in the production lifecycle, especially in emergency situations when you don't have time to run this kind of test.
+They are also valuable in the production lifecycle, particularly in emergency situations when you don't have time to run this kind of test.
 Databases change and evolve over time, and so does the distribution of data, potentially affecting performance.
 Knowing the theoretical maximum throughput of sequential reads or writes is extremely useful in those situations.
 This is true especially in shared-nothing contexts, where results don't vary due to the influence of external workloads.

     Know your system: benchmark it.